SomeWeekendReading/someweekendreading.github.io/quotes.md

 "What men of science want is only a fair day's wages for more than a fair day's work; and most of us, I suspect, would be well content if, for our days and nights of unremitting toil, we could secure the pay which a first-class Treasury clerk earns without any obviously trying strain upon his faculties. &mdash; [Thomas Huxley](https://en.wikipedia.org/wiki/Thomas_Huxley), ["Administrative Nihilism"](https://mathcs.clarku.edu/huxley/CE1/AdNil.html), _Collected Essays_ I, 1871.

 "In physical science a first essential step in the direction of learning any subject is to find principles of numerical reckoning and practicable methods for measuring some quality connected with it.
 I often say that when you can measure what you are speaking about and express it in numbers you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind: it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of _science_, whatever the matter may be." &mdash; physicist [William Thomson, 1st Baron Kelvin](https://en.wikipedia.org/wiki/William_Thomson,_1st_Baron_Kelvin), [_Popular Lectures and Addresses_](https://www.google.com/books/edition/_/JcMKAAAAIAAJ?hl=en&gbpv=1&bsq=In%20physical%20science%20a%20first%20essential%20step), Vol. I, 1891, p.
 80.

+"Nature has no compassion.
+Nature accepts no excuses and the only punishment it knows is death." &mdash; [Eric Hoffer](https://en.wikipedia.org/wiki/Eric_Hoffer), [_Reflections on the Human Condition_](https://www.google.com/books/edition/Reflections_on_the_Human_Condition/C2dnAAAAIAAJ?hl=en), Section 36, 1973.

 ## The Statistical Ones